 The Smoke Haus Brindleyplace, Birmingham, B1 2HL

-Disclosure: We paid for all food and drinks in full.
+Disclosure: We paid for all food and drinks in full at The Smoke Haus.
 All opinions, photos and blue cheese covered fingers are my own